Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Details of the data analysis

-In order to reproduce figure 3(c) from \cite{NEOS:2016wee}, the normalization factor $\mathcal{N}$ is free and adjusted to match the observed data from figure 3(a) for any $(\Delta m^2_{41},\theta_{14})$, taking into account the background.
-Since the baseline is short, finite-size effects of the detector need to be taken into account by integrating between $L_{\text{min}} = 22.14$ m and $L_{\text{max}} = 25.14$ m. $\sigma(E_\nu)\phi^{DB}(E_\nu)$ is the Daya Bay antineutrino flux weighted by the IBD cross-section, taken from table 12 in \cite{DayaBay:2018heb}.
-As noted in \cite{Dentler:2017tkw}, this spectrum is computed under the assumption of three-flavour oscillations, and thus these oscillations -despite being minor at the NEOS baseline- should be unfolded for a rigorous analysis.
-This effect is taken into account in the DayaBay + NEOS analysis.
-The response matrix $R(E^{\text{rec}},E_\nu)$ is not provided by the NEOS collaboration, and therefore has to be reproduced using the same technique as \cite{Huber2016}.
-Namely, we have reproduced the original response matrix in \cite{NEOS:2017,RENO:2021}.
+The expected number of values are obtained using Here, \begin{itemize} \item The normalization factor $\mathcal{N}$ is free and adjusted to match the total number of observed events from Fig.~3(a) for any $(\Delta m^2_{41},\theta_{14})$, taking into account the background. \item Since the baseline is short, finite-size effects of the detector need to be taken into account by integrating between $L_{\text{min}} = 22.14$ m and $L_{\text{max}} = 25.14$ m. \item $\sigma(E_\nu)\phi^{DB}(E_\nu)$ is the Daya Bay antineutrino flux weighted by the inverse beta decay cross section, taken from Table 12 in~\cite{DayaBay:2018heb}.
+As noted in~\cite{Dentler:2017tkw}, this spectrum is computed under the assumption of three-flavor oscillations, and thus these oscillations, although small, should be unfolded for a rigorous analysis.
+This effect is only corrected in the Daya Bay + NEOS analysis. \item The response matrix $R(E^{\text{rec}},E_\nu)$ is not provided by the NEOS collaboration, and therefore has to be reproduced from~\cite{NEOS:2017,RENO:2021} using the same technique as in~\cite{Huber2016}. \end{itemize}

-Finally, to build $V_{ij}$ we have digitised the correlation matrix from \cite{NEOS:2017}, which has unity diagonal elements.
-Then, this matrix is re-scaled such that its diagonal elements match the quadratic sum of the systematical and statistical errors digitised from figure 3(c) in \cite{NEOS:2016wee}.
+Finally, to build $V_{ij}$ we have digitized the correlation matrix from \cite{NEOS:2017}, which has unity diagonal elements.
+Then, this matrix is rescaled such that its diagonal elements match the quadratic sum of the systematical and statistical errors digitized from Fig.~3(c) in \cite{NEOS:2016wee}.
 We take this rescaled matrix to be the covariance matrix $V_{ij}$ in (\ref{eq:app:NEOSchi2}).